Women at Work: Regulatory Barriers and Opportunities

 McKinsey & Company estimates that if women could work for income in exactly the way men do, the global gross domestic product would increase by 26 percent between 2015 and 2025.
 To unlock that productivity, USAID's Trade & Regulatory Reform office commissioned research on legal and regulatory barriers that adversely affect women’s access to wage employment, as well as examples of solutions in USAID host countries.
 This research examines how laws and regulations in developing and transitional countries limit or enable women to enter, remain and advance in the formal sector workforce.
 Nathan Associates published the findings in a report, Women's Wage Employment in Developing Countries: Regulatory Barriers and Opportunities.
 Access the full report in the sidebar.

-Join us in-person in Washington, D.C. or online on October 10th to hear from report author Lis Meyers of Nathan Associates.
-Kenana Amin of USAID's Mission in Jordan will also speak to the challenges in the Jordanian context.
+Join us in-person in Washington, D.C. or online on October 10th to hear from report author Lis Meyers of Nathan Associates and Kenana Amin of USAID's Mission in Jordan who will speak to the challenges in the Jordanian context.
 For those who can join us in person, come early at 9 am to enjoy a light breakfast and networking with our speakers and guest facilitators!

 Michelle Bekkering joined USAID in July 2017 and serves as the Senior Deputy Assistant Administrator of the Bureau for Economic Growth, Education and Environment (E3).
 Concurrently, Ms.

 In February 2018, USAID Administrator Mark Green named the Honorable Ana M. Guevara the Senior Advisor for Trade and Economic Growth.
 Ms.

 Kenana Amin is a senior specialist with the USAID/Jordan Program Office.

 Ms. Meyers is a Managing Associate at Nathan Associates, where she leads gender and women’s economic empowerment programing across Nathan’s portfolio of international projects.